Sofia Richie Has Had Plastic Surgery On Her Face, Says Doctor

 According to Life & Style Magazine, Sofia Richie’s changing looks could be due to her age.
 The model is only 20-years-old, and as she’s maturing, so is her face.

-However, Dr. Leslie Gerstman, who has never treated Richie, claims that Sofia’s face looks noticeably different, and reveals that she thinks the model has gotten work done on her nose, face, and lips.
+However, Dr. Leslie Gerstman, who has never treated Richie, claims that Sofia’s face looks noticeably different and reveals that she thinks the model has gotten work done on her nose, face, and lips.

 “I would say she’s had a surgical rhinoplasty to narrow her nose, lip augmentation to plump her lips and possibly Botox to the masseter muscle (jaw).
 Her jawline is less square now making her lower face appear thinner,” the doctor claimed.